A Season Of Fun In The Forest

 Wake Forest Mardi Gras Street Festival

-Children and adults can enjoy a fun-filled day in downtown Wake Forest during the Wake Forest Mardi Gras Street Festival on Saturday, February 10.
+Children and adults can enjoy a fun-filled day in downtown Wake Forest during the Wake Forest Mardi Gras Street Festival on Saturday, February 22.
 This family-friendly celebration is scheduled from 11:00 AM – 3:00 PM and admission is free.
-The annual event features music, entertainment, face painting, and a walking parade for children and adults.
+The annual event features music, entertainment, face painting, and a costume processional for children and adults to showcase their Mardi Gras-themed attire.
 There will also be a variety of contests and activities throughout the day.
 For more information and a schedule of events, visit wakeforestnc.gov and search “Mardi Gras.”

 Easter Egg Hunt

-Wake Forest’s 5th Annual Dirt Day will take place along South White Street in historic downtown Wake Forest on Saturday, April 7, from 10:00 AM – 3:00 PM.
-A fun-filled outdoor event for children and adults, Dirt Day is guaranteed to help you shake off the winter blues.
-A variety of demonstrations and activities will be offered on gardening, landscaping, camping, and more.
+Wake Forest’s 7th Annual Dirt Day will take place along South White Street in downtown Wake Forest on Saturday, April 4, from 10:00 AM – 3:00 PM.
+A fun-filled outdoor event for children and adults, Dirt Day features a variety of demonstrations and activities focused on gardening, landscaping, camping, and more.
+This year, Dirt Day will be held in conjunction with Wake Forest’s Annual Arbor Day Expo, located on Town Hall’s Centennial Plaza.
+The Arbor Day Expo features a tree seedling giveaway, as well as activities and educational groups promoting proper tree care and environmental stewardship.
 For detailed information visit, wakeforestnc.gov and search “Dirt Day.”

-Communication Specialist with the Town of Wake Forest.
-To learn more about town events, sponsorship opportunities, and how you can be involved, contact Anna.
+The marketing and business relations associate for the Town of Wake Forest.
+To learn more about town events, sponsorship opportunities, and how you can be involved, contact Amanda.